 Royal Rowe ’76, M.S. ’78 has been appointed general manager at Six Senses Qing Cheng Mountain resort in Sheng, China.

 Tina Israel ’78 was a member of the inaugural Broad Run High School Athletic Hall of Fame class.
-She went played both basketball and softball at Radford University and went on to play three years of semi-pro softball.
+She played both basketball and softball at Radford University and went on to play three years of semi-pro softball.

 Kenneth R. Brady ’79 has joined the Charleston Metro Chamber of Commerce as chief marketing officer.
 Previously, he was managing director of product and service delivery at the American Industrial Hygiene Association.